GuilhermeCunha79/lapr2/docs/SprintB/US3/US_03_RegisterAnewClient.md

 # 7. Observations

-*In this section, it is suggested to present a critical perspective on the developed work, pointing, for example, to other alternatives and or future related work.*
+*Overall, it is believed that the work done is consistent and meets the requirements specified by the Client.*